CarsonDavis/CarsonDavis.github.io/_posts/2024-04-30-wooden_handplane.md

 This particular plane is one of the easiest to identify, as it has three patents cast into the body and features a one inch brass adjustment knob, making it a Type 11 made between 1910 and 1918...which is decidedly NOT the date range I told you earlier.

-Turns out if you are lucky, there are also 20 distinct [Stanley trademarks](https://virginiatoolworks.com/2015/02/16/stanley-trademark-stamps/) used between 1872 and 1935.
+As it happens, there are also 20 distinct [Stanley trademarks](https://virginiatoolworks.com/2015/02/16/stanley-trademark-stamps/) used between 1872 and 1935.
 And although that information won't help you out if you plane is more recent, mine is old af and we are able to narrow it down to a type T Trademark, used between 1909-1912.
 This gives us a very tight window of 1910-1912 for the plane as a whole.

 ![img-description](20240420_194523.jpg)